snaqviApps/Catalinstefanandroidcourse/readme.txt

  - service that uses the api for getting Countries-List as Json using Gson
  - RxJava that makes the Country of type 'data-class' into an Observable (similar to LiveData-types we use in ViewModel however with RxJava core-characteristics

+ branch: add_dagger2
+  initial dagger using 'ksp' and not 'kapt'.
+'CountriesApi' is being injected by dagger2 (creating and injecting) instead of manually
+  It helps in separating the creation and using a 'variable', here: CountriesApi